 (i) DEQ will specify the conditions regarding the quantities of biogenic feedstocks and the amount of energy and hydrogen used to establish the pathway; and

 (ii) The applicant shall submit to DEQ the quantities of biogenic feedstocks and the amount of energy and hydrogen used in each calendar quarter.

+(C) For a CARB-approved fuel pathway that DEQ has approved for use in Oregon, if at any time the pathway’s approval is revoked by CARB then the fuel pathway holder must inform DEQ within 7 days of the revocation and provide DEQ with documentation related to that decision.
+Upon DEQ request, the fuel pathway holder must provide to DEQ additional documentation.
+DEQ may at its discretion revoke its approval of the pathway’s use in Oregon at any time.
+If CARB modifies its approval of the pathway then the fuel pathway holder must notify DEQ of the modification not later than 14 days after CARB’s modification and must provide to DEQ any accompanying documentation the fuel pathway holder received from CARB.
+Based on the underlying facts that led to CARB’s modification of the pathway’s status, within 30 days DEQ may modify its approval, take no action, or revoke its approval and will provide the fuel pathway holder with written notice of its decision.

 (e) The producer of any fuel that has received a carbon intensity under section (9) must:

-(A) Register with the AFRS; and
+(A) Register with the AFP; and

 (B) Provide proof of delivery to Oregon through a physical pathway demonstration in the quarter in which the fuel is first reported in the CFP Online System.